-A six-ounce glass of apple cider has about the same number of calories as a whole apple — about 90 or so.
-Cider is made by mashing apples that ripen early, the pulp is filtered out, and the result is the cloudy brown, tangy-sweet drink we associate with cool weather, blue skies and autumn's bright colors.
-Yeah, apple juice is healthy but this stuff is healthier yet — studies have found that apple cider (and other cloudy apple juices) are even more nutritious, since they contain more antioxidants than the clear juice.
+A six-ounce glass of apple cider has about the same number of calories as a whole apple—about 90 or so.
+Cider is made by mashing apples that ripen early, the pulp is filtered out, and the result is the cloudy brown, tangy-sweet drink we associate with cool weather, blue skies, and autumn's bright colors.
+Yeah, apple juice can be healthy but this stuff is healthier yet.
+Studies have found that apple cider (and other cloudy apple juices) are even more nutritious, since they contain more antioxidants than the clear juice.

-One thing that you should know about apple cider — if it is not pasteurized (heated to extremely high temperatures) it may contain certain types of bacteria that can be dangerous to people with weakened immune systems.
-Unpasteurized apple cider is supposed to have a label identifying it as such — but safest is to keep all apple cider refrigerated, and toss it out after two weeks.
+One thing that you should know about apple cider: if it is not pasteurized (heated to extremely high temperatures), it may contain certain types of bacteria that can be dangerous to people with weakened immune systems.
+Unpasteurized apple cider is supposed to have a label identifying it as such, but it's safest is to keep all apple cider refrigerated, and toss it out after two weeks.

 Apple cider is delicious cold or hot.
 For a warming, comforting treat on a cold day, try heating it with a dash of cinnamon or, even nicer if you have them on hand, a cinnamon stick!
 It's tasty, healthy, and it smells soooo good, you won't even be sad that winter is on its way!